elifesciences/tech-team/adr/0002-use-containers-for-foreign-languages.md

 We should not see too many runtimes being supported in builder-base-formula.

-We should not allocate time to resolve versioning or building issues for languages such as Go or Ruby.
+We should not allocate time to resolve versioning or building issues for languages such as Go or Ruby, but reuse existing container.

+We should tag the container images we use and push them onto [https://hub.docker.com/u/elifealfreduser/] for reproducibility.